Why Yes Reached a Crossroads With the Murky ‘Tormato’

-Howe echoed Squire's sentiments in a separate interview, musing, “Rick and I had so many notes, and there’s not a lot of space in it…In the shortest sentence I can say, it was very overplayed and under-produced.
+Howe echoed Squire's sentiments: "Rick and I had so many notes, and there’s not a lot of space in it," he later told Glide magazine.
+"In the shortest sentence I can say, it was very overplayed and under-produced.
 Lots of notes!
 And some of it should have just cleared up, and I blame myself and everybody else in the band because everybody was guilty of that kind of thing."

-As it turns out, Howe's comments about the band needing some extra help may have been more accurate than he even realized: Producer and engineer Brian Kehew, who was involved in sorting through the tapes for the 2004 ‘Tormato’ reissue, discovered that the record's infamously murky sound was really just the result of a simple oversight.
-Kehew told Tape Op that the problem started when the band parted ways mid-album with longtime producer Eddie Offord, leading to an unfortunate lack of communication.
+As it turns out, Howe's comments about the band needing some extra help may have been more accurate than even he realized: Producer and engineer Brian Kehew, who was involved in sorting through the tapes for a 2004 reissue of Tormato, discovered that the record's infamously murky sound was really just the result of a simple oversight.
+The problem started, Kehew told Tape Op, when the band parted ways mid-album with longtime producer Eddie Offord – leading to an unfortunate lack of communication.